 The ad features an image of a Nintendo Gamecube controller with two Heineken beers taped to the handles paired with the text “It’s Game Day.
 Add two more features to your controller.”
 The ad then encourages people to enter Heineken’s sweepstakes to win a Nintendo Gamecube.

 Deconstructing this ad, it’s obvious that the sender is Heineken and Nintendo.
 Sports Illustrated is popular with men and women, but they tend to be younger than the general population.
-So, we can reasonably conclude that they wanted to reach fairly young readers.
+So, we can reasonably conclude that they wanted to reach younger readers.
 The message indicates that they wanted to conflate having fun (playing video games) with drinking alcohol.
 Since video gaming is a fun activity enjoyed by large numbers of youth, this message likely appeals to them, and it was distributed in a form of media they may have read.

 The bottom line: This ad associates Heineken with video games, and it tells young people Heineken is fun and they’ll probably like it because video games are fun.